colab-coop/colab-coop/src/blog/markdown/mid-week-oasis-of-love.md

 Thanks to some off the charts snacks from Ithaca local [Serendipity Catering](http://serendipitycatering.biz/) and a collection of true and remarkable peeps in attendance, we CoLabrs came away feeling thrilled and inspired.
 Seems like the sentiment was felt by all.

 So with out further adieu, a few shout-outs.
-In no particular order: ethan and Anaar, NYC’s finest Colleen Clark, Jason with [Art & Anthropolgy](http://www.artandanthropology.com/), Joshua Sperling, Leon of Singlebrook fame, in house developer Jayme Peck and his family, Tim Cole, who if you dont know, is kind of a big deal...
+In no particular order:
+Ethan and Anaar, NYC’s finest Colleen Clark, Jason with [Art & Anthropolgy](http://www.artandanthropology.com/), Joshua Sperling, Leon of Singlebrook fame, in-house developer Jayme Peck and his family, Tim Cole, who if you don't know, is kind of a big deal...
 Karen, my little man Gus, Jessica, [Anna Coogan](http://www.annacoogan.com/), our latest Hive member [Valentin](http://www.knowded.com/), ‘The Clojure’ Travis Vachon, and all the folks who alllmost showed up.